marcos-dev88/go-password-generator/README.md

     }
    ```
 5. You must define an `API-KEY` in your header, this api-key you define in your `.env` file;<br />
-OBS.: It could be any value, but you must define this value in reader of request;<br />
+OBS.: It could be any value, but you must define this value in reader of request with name `api-token`;<br />
 6. After running the project, you could make a request at this URL: `http://localhost:{YOUR_API_PORT}/password-gen/`.<br />
 OBS.: If you didn't have defined your api port, the project will run at port `8095` by default.